ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 Using `open` or not is a matter of personal taste.
 Some modules provide names that are used in many other modules.
 This is the case of the `List` module for instance.
 Usually, we don't do `open List`.
-Other modules like `Printf` provide names that are normally not subject to conflicts, such as `printf`.
+Other modules like `Printf` provide names that normally aren't subject to conflicts, such as `printf`.
 In order to avoid writing `Printf.printf` all over the place, it often makes sense to place one `open Printf` at the beginning of the file: